Payún Matrú: Eruptions

 The geological history of the Payún Matrú volcanic field is poorly dated but the field has been active since Pliocene at least.
 The older volcanism appears to be located in the eastern part of the field where ages of 0.95 ± 0.5 to 0.6 ± 0.1 million years ago have been obtained by potassium-argon dating.
 Lava flows have been subdivided into the older Puente Group and the younger Tromen Group formations, which are of Pleistocene to Pleistocene-Holocene age, respectively; a Chapua Formation of Plio-Pleistocene age has been defined as well.
+Farther south, Payún Matru lava flows have been classified as the more eroded Ranquilco Volcanics and the less eroded Arroyo Seco Volcanics.
 The eastern volcanism is also known as the Pre-caldera basaltic unit; a western counterpart to it is probably buried beneath younger eruption products.

 The first volcanic activity occurred west and east of Payún Matrú and involved the emission of olivine basalt lava flows.
+The oldest rock formation linked to the volcanic field is 5.2-2.2 million years old.
 The long Pampas Onduladas lava flow was erupted 373,000 ± 10,000 years ago and buried parts of the 400,000 ± 100,000 years old Los Carrizales lava field; both have hawaiitic composition.
 The Payun volcano formed around 265,000 ± 5,000 years ago within a timespan of about 2,000–20,000 years.
 Its inferred eruption rate of 0.004 km3/kyr is similar to typical volcanic arc eruption rates such as at Mount St. Helens.

 The main Payún Matrú massif formed in about 600,000 years, with the oldest trachytic rocks dated to 700,000 years ago.
 It is comprised by the lavic and ignimbritic Pre-caldera Trachyte unit and consists of trachyandesitic to trachytic rocks, with trachyte being the most important component.
 The massif may have formed a tall edifice like the Payun volcano before caldera collapse.